Clinical Epidemiology is the science behind good clinical research and evidence-based clinical decision making.

-- Our staff have wide-ranging clinical experience which enriches your learning experience.
+- Our staffs have wide-ranging clinical experience, which enriches your learning experience.
 Read more about our staff here.

 - We offer you flexibility to choose full-time or part-time study as well as online, face-to-face or a mix of both modes of delivery.